Workiva/over_react/doc/props_mixin_component_composition.md

 class FooBarProps = UiProps with FooPropsMixin, BarPropsMixin;

 class FooBarComponent extends UiComponent2<FooBarProps> {
+  // Only consume the props found within FooPropsMixin, so that any prop values
+  // found in BarPropsMixin get forwarded to the child Bar component via `addUnconsumedProps`.
   @override
-  get consumedProps => [
+  get consumedProps => propsMeta.forMixins({FooPropsMixin});
-    // Only consume the props found within FooPropsMixin, so that any prop values
-    // found in BarPropsMixin get forwarded to the child Bar component via `addUnconsumedProps`. propsMeta.forMixin(FooPropsMixin),
-  ];

   @override
   render() {